 You can use a few different methods for adding more subtitles to the language you are editing.

-While creating subtitles, press ENTER key to add another subtitle after the current one.
+1. While creating subtitles, press the ENTER key to add another subtitle after the current one.

-Hover the mouse on the Wrench icon in the left-hand part of the subtitle cell.
+• Hover the mouse on the wrench icon in the left side of the subtitle cell.
 Click the up arrow button to insert a subtitle cell above the current cell:

-Hover the mouse on the Wrench icon in the left-hand part of the subtitle cell.
+• Hover the mouse on the wrench icon in the left side of the subtitle cell.

-Click the up arrow button to insert a subtitle cell below the current cell:
+• Click the down arrow button to insert a subtitle cell below the current cell:

 Delete subtitle cells

-You can delete any unwanted subtitles from the language you are editing, or delete empty subtitle cells that are preventing you from syncing, approving, or completing subtitles.
+You can delete any unwanted subtitles from the language that you are editing or delete empty subtitle cells that are preventing you from syncing, approving, or completing subtitles.

 Hover the mouse over the bottom left corner of the subtitle you wish to remove.
-The Wrench Icon will appear.
-Hover the mouse over the Wrench Icon then click on the x icon to delete the subtitle:
+Hover the mouse over the wrench icon in the bottom left corner of the subtitle cell, then click on the x icon to delete the subtitle:

 Or you can click the unwanted subtitle cell and press ALT + DELETE keyboard keys to remove it.